asyncapi/modelina/README.md

 ## Customisation

-The AsyncAPI Model SDK uses **presets** objects to extend the rendered model.
+The AsyncAPI Model SDK uses **preset** objects to extend the rendered model.
 For more information, check [customisation document](./docs/customisation.md).

 ## Development